laffan/obsidian-long-view/README.md

 1. Open any markdown file in Obsidian.
 2. Activate Long View via ribbon icon or command palette (`Long View: Open Long View`).
 3. **Choose your mode**: Click "Minimap" for continuous overview, or "Paged" for print-style pages.
+4. **Use Filters**: In Minimap, click "Filters" to expand a right-aligned toggle list for Text, Numbers, Images, Comments, and any flag types used in the current file.
+Flag entries include a colored dot for clarity.
-4. **Navigate**: Click headings, images, or flags to jump the editor to that location.
+5. **Navigate**: Click headings, images, or flags to jump the editor to that location.
-5. **Refresh**: Click the ♻️ button to update the view with your latest edits.
+6. **Refresh**: Click the ♻️ button to update the view with your latest edits.

 **Note**: Long View does not auto-refresh on every keystroke for performance.
 Switch files, change modes, or click refresh to update.